-Board of Pensions President Frank C. Spencer has signed the CEO Action for Diversity & Inclusion pledge — a leadership-driven commitment to advancing diversity and inclusion in the workplace.
+The Reverend Dr. Frank Clark Spencer, Board of Pensions President, has signed the CEO Action for Diversity & Inclusion pledge — a leadership-driven commitment to advancing diversity and inclusion in the workplace.
 This pledge is part of the Board's formal commitment to diversity, equity, and inclusion and to dismantling structural racism.

 We offer benefits and programs that foster the wholeness of our members by focusing on four key areas: spiritual, health, financial, and vocational.

 God created us whole, knows the ways in which we are broken, and desires us to be restored.
 We become more spiritually whole when we nurture our relationship with God through worship and prayer, and with others through fellowship and service.

 The health we have is a gift from God, and we honor God when we care for it by eating well, exercising often, preventing illness and injury, and cultivating loving relationships.